-The Draft Amendments to Civil Procedure Law
+The Amendments to Civil Procedure Law

-The 'Amendments to Civil Procedure Law (draft)' was announced on December 30, 2022.
+The Amendments to Civil Procedure Law came into effect on 1 January 2024, and represent a significant update to the PRC's civil legal framework, particularly in the context of foreign-related civil litigation.
 Major changes include clarifying rules for judicial technical staff participation in cases, expanding reasons for case dismissal, refining false lawsuit regulations and improving appeal and retrial procedures.
-To align with the PRC Civil Code, the draft introduces a process for appointing estate administrators.
-It also adjusts how foreign-related civil litigation is handled.